brajeshwar/brajeshwar.github.io/_posts/2012/2012-03-28-apples-new-ipad-steve-jobs-legacy-continues.md

----
-layout: post
-title: Apple's New iPad - Steve Jobs' Legacy Continues
+# Apple's New iPad - Steve Jobs' Legacy Continues
----

 Realize it or not, a bit of an Apple a day, keeps the techie in you happy!